 Take a cruise on the Sagamore’s private launch, the Morgan, to visit the more pristine inlets and islands in the northern half of the lake.
 Or better yet, go for a sail with the resort’s sailing school.
 You can also rent kayaks to paddle around the island.
 Kids will like the outdoor movies in summer and the cafe downstairs.
 Even if you decide not to stay here, do yourself a favor and walk the exquisite grounds.

-The Omni Homestead Resort – Hot Springs, Va.
+3. The Omni Homestead Resort – Hot Springs, VA

 This resort is spread across 15,000 acres that feature three golf courses, tennis courts, horseback riding, hiking, fishing, biking, downhill and cross-country skiing, ice-skating, bowling and spring-fed indoor and outdoor pools.
-If you think the mega-resort solely caters to conferences, head straight to the KidSpa, where the 8-and-over sect can soak their toes in chocolate milk and fingers in strawberries and cream, learn how to apply make-up, and get a facial or even a Swedish massage.
-The year-round kids’ club for ages 3 to 12 keeps the youngsters busy with outdoor activities, arts and crafts, and -- this being western Virginia -- some good old tales about the mountains.
+If you think the mega-resort solely caters to conferences, head straight to the KidSpa, where the 8-and-over set can soak their toes in chocolate milk and fingers in strawberries and cream, learn how to apply makeup, and get a facial or even a Swedish massage.
+The year-round kids’ club for ages 3 to 12 keeps the youngsters busy with outdoor activities, arts and crafts, and—this being western Virginia—some good old tales about the mountains.

-The Majestic Yosmite Hotel - Yosemite National Park, Calif.
+7. The Ahwahnee – Yosemite National Park, CA

 Book far in advance for a room in the high peak summer season, then wander outside to see sheer walls of the silvery Half Dome plunge some 4,500 feet below.
 Or walk amidst the 200-foot sequoia trees in Yosemite’s Mariposa Grove.
 The hotel features a large outdoor swimming pool, tennis courts, a gorgeous dining room open for all meals (and including kids’ menus), and nightly talks by park rangers in the summer.
 Be sure to take a free, historic walking tour of the property, too.

-Resort at Squaw Creek - Lake Tahoe, Calif.
+9. The Resort at Squaw Creek – Olympic Valley, CA